 10. Hosting and Organization of Annual Meetings

-The host of the annual meeting of the working group shall be agreed upon in an annual meeting by the SAI members in attendance.
+The host of the annual meeting of WGITA shall be agreed upon in an annual meeting by the WGITA members in attendance.

-The Annual Meetings of the Working Group shall be held at such time as agreed upon mutually by the host and the Chair of the working Group.
+The Annual Meetings of WGITA will be held at such time as agreed upon mutually by the host and the Chair of the working Group.

-The venue of the Annual Meetings of the Working Group shall be at the discretion of the SAI which has been chosen as the host of these meetings.
+The venue of the Annual Meetings of WGITA will be at the discretion of the SAI which has been chosen as the host of these meetings.

 The host SAI, in coordination with the WGITA Chair and Secretariat, shall ensure that the preparations and organization of these meetings facilitate the achievement of the meetings’ objectives.
+This should include the distribution among the members of all the documentation related to the agenda items to be discussed during the meeting.

+The Host SAI will be encouraged to hold Seminar on IT audit related matters in conjunction with WGITA meetings.
+The topic for such Seminar may be decided in consultation with WGITA Chair.

+The Host of the WGITA meeting may also extend invite to the Annual Meeting special invitees, in consultation with WGITA Chair indicating the reasons for such invitation.
+Such special invitees will participate in the meeting as an observer.

 Minutes of Meeting